 Make It Personal

-A birthday email is, in itself, personal: you are sending it on your customer’s actual date of birth.
+Such an email is, in itself, personal: you are sending it on your customer’s actual date of birth.
 However, personalisation of birthday emails can go much further than that.
 One of the simplest things you can do is include you customer’s name within the email.
 That way, the customer will know that the email is meant for them, and be more likely to click through.

-Kipling included my name in both the subject line and body of their birthday email, along with a 15% discount as a birthday gift:
+Kipling included my name in both the subject line and body of their birthday email, along with a 15% discount as a gift:

 Ikea went one step further when it came to personalising their birthday email.
 Along with my name, they also included the year I was born, and an image of an Ikea catalogue from that year.
 They also included a birthday gift of a £5 discount:

-This made their effort a little more interesting than the average birthday email; something which their customers are much more likely to take notice of.
+This made their effort a little more interesting than the average email; something which their customers are much more likely to take notice of.

 Celebrate Your Birthday

-To celebrate their 15th birthday, Gourmet Burger Kitchen had a special menu, and gave away free cheeseburgers in their restaurants.
+To celebrate their 15th anniversary, Gourmet Burger Kitchen had a special menu, and gave away free cheeseburgers in their restaurants.
 They used a marketing email to let their customers know everything that was going on: